Architecting a “Remote Execution Platform” with AI-augmented UX workflows - a case study

 Dense, technical product specifications

-Running long threads in ChatGPT doesn’t work.
-It drifts.
+Running long threads in ChatGPT starts to drift.
 It slows down and gives you bad results.

 Instead,

-The project I am working on is a “Project” in ChatGPT and every stage (or UX artefact) of the project has its own context window or conversation: Research, Archetypes, JTBDs, IA, UI Layouts.
+The project I am working on is a “Project” in ChatGPT and every stage (or UX artefact) of the project has its own context window or conversation.

 I would give ChatGPT context of whatever may be useful prior to starting the conversation - product specs, PRD, sources from the web.
 For me this is particularly important.
 Its important to train and make it smart before you ask questions.